SamyIOoOI/LanO-Lan/README.md

 > For Windows users, download the latest release .zip file, extract and run LanO'Lan.exe for GUI, or LoLServer.exe to directly start the server.

-> For Linux users, download the latest release .zip file, open terminal, cd [path to folder extracted], ./LanO'Lan (if it returns an error rename the file to LanOLan and retry) for GUI, and the same for LoLServer.
+> For Linux users, download the latest release .tar.gz file, open terminal, cd [path to folder extracted], ./LanO'Lan (if it returns an error rename the file to LanOLan and retry) for GUI, and the same for LoLServer.

 > For Source-Code deployment, clone repository, pip install -r requirements.txt.
 Afterwards simply run register.py for GUI, and main.py for server only.